JEF655045/motion-design/README.md

 ##### SVG graphic
 If you want to replace the item with a SVG object, please follow below steps.

 1. Create a illustrator file with size 200px * 200px.
-If you want to use other size, the parameter in animation function must be modified as well.
+(The anchor point is in upper-left corner) If you want to use other size, the parameter in animation function must be modified as well.

 2. After drawing the icon, Click File -> Save As..., Choose file format to be SVG and press SAVE.